sanko/Finance-Robinhood/README.md

 # METHODS

 Finance::Robinhood wraps a several APIs.
-There are parts of this package that are object oriented (because they require persistant login information) and others which may also be used functionally (because they do not require login information).
+There are parts of this package that are object oriented (because they require login information) and others which may also be used functionally (because they do not require login information).
 I've attempted to organize everything according to how and when they are used...
 Let's start at the very beginning: let's log in!